 Inflation: Data on both the CPI and RPI inflation indices.Jump to full report >>

 The Consumer Prices Index (CPI) is the main measure of inflation.
 It is produced in line with international standards and is the measure used for the Bank of England’s 2% inflation target.
-The Retail Prices Index (RPI) is no longer classified as a National Statistics as the way it is calculated does not meet international standards.
+The Retail Prices Index (RPI) is no longer classified as a National Statistic as the way it is calculated does not meet international standards.
 It is included here as it is well-known and is the longest running measure of inflation.

 The main contribution to the increase came through rises in motor fuels, alcoholic beverages and accommodation services.
 The upwards pressures were partially offset by a fall in social housing rent and falling prices for certain games and toys.